 Louise worked for many years at the gallery Browse & Darby in Cork Street where she learnt to love all Modern British art – the gallery specialised in works by Walter Sickert, William Nicholson, Matthew Smith amongst the many luminaries of that period.
-She came across the wonderful Gallery artists of the 80s & 90s – Anthony Eyton, Philip Sutton, Diana Armfield, Anthony Fry, Patrick George, Patrick Symons.
+She came across the wonderful Gallery artists of the 80s & 90s – Andrew Farmer, Anthony Eyton, Philip Sutton, Diana Armfield, Anthony Fry, Patrick George, Patrick Symons.
 Many are still painting today and British Art Portfolio has an example of Anthony Eyton’s work of which they are very proud – a street scene painted in Sudan – very evocative of his work, (click here for to see more).
 Anthony Eyton is still painting and is well into his 90’s!

 Amanda has had a life-long passion for contemporary British art, she paints regularly and has exhibited at several joint shows over the last fifteen years.
 She completed a foundation course at Rugby College and has studied fine art at the Richard Attenborough Centre in Leicester as well as the Prince’s Drawing School in London.

 Out of little British acorns grow mighty British oaks!!
 British Art Portfolio is still a sapling but quite a sturdy one and Amanda and Louise hope that in the next 10 years they will grow into a mighty oak … by which time they will be ready to retire!!